cits3007/cits3007.github.io/src/assessment.md

 - Ensure you leave at least 1-2 hours available in which to complete it.
   If you wait until 2 hours before the due time, and don't complete it, you will be awarded 0 marks.
-- The quiz is not timed, and there is no time limit, but it will need to be completed in one sitting, and students are allowed only one attempt at it.
+- The quiz will need to
+  be completed in one sitting, and students are allowed only one attempt at it.
+There is a time limit of 4 hours (though the quiz should take much less than that).
 - Once you've started the quiz, it's best not to leave your browser or computer unattended -- the quiz may time out, or the browser may refresh, and LMS will record you as not having completed